Make the world better

 5. AMS Medford: Atplantis

-This year, wehad eastern and western New England semifinal competitions for middle schools, and in addition, there is now a high school competition!
+This past year, we had eastern and western New England semifinal competitions for middle schools, and in addition, there is now a high school competition!
 The rules for high schools is similar to middle schools except instead of making a scale physical model, teams are given the CAD/BIM program Revit and they design their cities using that program.
 There is no regional competition for high schools -- the teams are virtually competing internationally and the top teams are invited to Washington DC where they present in person.
 Because our policy is to never allow any of our teams to incur any registration expenses, we are in the process of securing funds to cover a limited number of teams in New England.
 More information is to come.

 FUTURE CITY - Students grades 6-8 create their dream city of the future, but then explain how it all works using convincing technology!
 Registration is now closed, but we can always use volunteers and judges -- find us at